The Aviation Law Review: Argentina

 Argentina has ratified the Warsaw Convention, the Hague and Montreal Protocols as well as the Montreal Convention as detailed in Section II.i.

-In cases of aviation accidents, criminal proceedings have also been pursued that involved company officers as well as private and public officers such as airport managers and airport security managers, airport weather observers, airport administrators and air traffic directors, among others.
+In cases of aviation accidents, criminal proceedings have also been pursued that have involved company officers as well as private and public officers such as airport managers and airport security managers, airport weather observers, airport administrators and air traffic directors, among others.

 In Damiani, Jorge Claudio v.
-Delta Airlines, the Federal Civil and Commercial Court of Appeals, Chamber III, held on 4 May 2017 that the defendant air carrier should compensate the claimant who sought compensation for moral and material damages as a result of missing a fishing tour and the loss of his professional fees as a journalist, arguing that he failed to submit his article because of the delay and cancellation of his flights.
+Delta Airlines, the Federal Civil and Commercial Court of Appeals, Chamber III, held on 4 May 2017 that the defendant air carrier should compensate the claimant who sought compensation for moral and material damage as a result of missing a fishing tour and the loss of his professional fees as a journalist, arguing that he failed to submit his article because of the delay and cancellation of his flights.
 The air carrier denied liability and argued that the Las Vegas–Atlanta flight was delayed at departure owing to a mechanical fault (loss of hydraulic fluid) that required non-scheduled maintenance, which meant that the claimant missed his connecting flight from Atlanta to Manaus.
 The next flight was cancelled owing to a technical fault in the satellite communications software.
 The air carrier appealed the decision held by the first instance court because the court held that the air carrier should be considered liable and because it had admitted the plaintiff's requested damages regarding loss of profits and mental distress.
 The Federal Civil and Commercial Court of Appeals confirmed the first instance court's decision and held that the delay for technical reasons should be considered as contractual liability pursuant to Section 522 of the Civil Code, and that the air carrier should be held liable for the delay that deprived the claimant of the possibility to decide how and where he wanted to spend his time.
-In order to avoid liability, the air carrier should have proved that it had taken all necessary measures to avoid damage or that it was impossible to take them because it was a completely unexpected event, such as a fortuitous event or a case of force majeure.
-The Appellate Court took into consideration the new Civil and Commercial Code (in force since 1 August 2015), which provides that damages compensation should cover breach of the victim's personal rights, psychophysical health, mental distress and any other damage that interferes with the claimant's life.
+To avoid liability, the air carrier should have proved that it had taken all necessary measures to avoid damage or that it was impossible to take them because it was a completely unexpected event, such as a fortuitous event or a case of force majeure.
+The Appellate Court took into consideration the Civil and Commercial Code (in force since 1 August 2015), which provides that damage compensation should cover breach of the victim's personal rights, psychophysical health, mental distress and any other damage that interferes with the claimant's life.

 In In re Spivak, Ricardo Victor v.
 American Airlines, the Federal Civil and Commercial Court of Appeals, Chamber III, on 27 April 2017, awarded compensation to a claimant who argued that as a result of the cancellation of his connecting flight to Los Angeles he had lost earnings as he could not attend business meetings in Japan and China.
 His flight had to return to Buenos Aires Airport after two hours owing to a technical fault.
 The aircraft was ready to fly the next morning but the crew had exceeded its time of service.
 The Court held that the defendant air carrier failed to provide evidence that either it had taken all necessary measures to avoid damage or that it was impossible to take them.
 The Court further held that the following circumstances had not been clearly stated: why the technical fault had not been found during maintenance checks; why it was not possible to solve it within a reasonable period of time; why it had not been possible to obtain an alternative aircraft within 24 hours after the originally scheduled time; or why there was no arrangement in place to have a substitute crew for cases where the appointed crew exceeds its time of service.
 The Court ruled that the air carrier had to pay damages including loss of earnings.